kinow/autosubmit/docs/source/agui/tree.rst

 You can extend this funcionality considering that date, member, section, chunk names start with the symbol ``_`` and finish with the same symbol.

+.. important:: This view is designed to show a structured view of your experiment, if you want a more dependency oriented view that shows better the execution sequence of your jobs, you can refer to :ref:`graphRepresentation`.